Azure-Samples/hdinsight-aks/flink/icebergFinkSink/README.md

+# Using Iceberg with Apache Flink on HDInsight on AKS

 **This demo will use a java-faker library to generate Streaming Lord of the Rings data using Flink’s native support for rich functions, and then sink the stream data into an Iceberg table on HDInsight on AKS running Flink cluster.**